oluwatobi2018/Intelligent-Content-Recommendation-System/README.md

 ---

 ## Contact
-For any inquiries, contact [your email] or open an issue.
+For any inquiries, contact oluwatobichris88@gmail.com or open an issue.